 Consistent with the need to accelerate product development, data management and analytics tools provide a unique opportunity to improve productivity.
 Today, each stage of design produces immense amounts of data.
 That data is often poorly managed and insufficiently leveraged throughout the design process.
 As product complexity escalates with each generation, data management and analytics tools will become an increasingly critical aspect of the design workflow.
 Fortunately, we continue to see rapid innovations in analytics technologies like artificial intelligence and machine learning.
 As a result, organizations around the world will increasingly rely on these tools to accelerate product development.

 Evolving validation requirements and increasing DUT complexity make it harder for engineering teams to meet aggressive market schedules.
-Implementing modern approaches in the lab like automation and standardization help streamline workflows, scale validation, and accelerate go-to-market time.
+Implementing modern approaches in the lab like automation and standardization help streamline workflows, scale validation, and accelerate go-to-market time for new components, devices, and technologies.

 Faced with increasing device complexity and time-to-market pressure, companies are seeking ways to maximize efficiency of validation teams.
 Read about the approaches they are adopting to modernize their labs.